 Mary met Robert Barton around 1961 by the pool at their apartment complex when she handed him her shoes, then jumped into the pool with her clothes on.

 Robert was an engineer, consultant to the U.S. Navy and NASA, and a very successful businessman specializing in mergers and acquisitions.

-After a seven year courtship, Mary and Robert were married January 6, 1968.
-The small ceremony in the Weems living room in Quincy was delayed that day, by signing papers for the purchase of their home.
+After a seven-year courtship, Mary and Robert were married on January 6, 1968.
+The small ceremony in the Weems living room in Quincy was delayed that day by signing papers for the purchase of their home.
 Chink Weems made a joke about getting his shotgun to find Bob, and Mr. Barton’s retort was lost in the laughter!

 They lived with purpose, and according to the eulogy written by their nephew, Daniel Dugan, the theme of each moment was grace.
 They had no children of their own, but adored their nephews and were wonderful friends and relatives.
 Daniel related stories of “being given Aunt Mary’s 1963 Chevy Nova convertible,” and of “being petrified to give Aunt Mary a gift for her house knowing that her taste was so impeccable, and then seeing that very gift hang in their dining room for the past 20 years.”
 Robert’s sister Marion related a story of Mary and a few dear friends celebrating birthdays together.
 “One of Mary’s turns happened to be on the day a movie I was in opened.
 The thought of those designer-dressed ladies sitting here watching this certified hag is too funny.
 Add to that, Mary announced loudly and proudly, ‘That’s my sister-in-law!’ to any and all nearby.”

 Mary and Robert Barton left a legacy of wonderful memories to all who knew them, and of generous support for community organizations, including the Quincy Public Library.